 - ID.
 The numeric value of the user’s id;

 - Login.
-The name you place to the Username bar;
+The name you place in the Username bar;

 - Nickname.
 This name you can set after creating the user.
 If you haven’t put it, it will be the same as the username by default;

 - Email.
-The address you put to the Email field;
+The address you put in the Email field;

 - URL.
 Represents the URL you placed to the Website bar;

 - Registration Date.
 This value is recorded the next moment automatically after you hit the “Add New User” button, and you can’t change it;

 - Display Name.
 After creating the user in its editing window, you can set the name that will be shown publicly on the website in the Display name publicly as drop-down menu.

 Besides that default metadata, you can also add a custom meta box to the user.
 Both the default and custom meta fields can be added to the Listing Template and shown in the Listing Grid afterward.

 Repeater meta field is, actually, a set of subfields that can be repeated as many times as you or users need.
 That is why you will need a separate Listing Template for it.
 You can read more about it in this Repeater meta field overview.

 Choose the post type to which you have applied the repeater meta field in the From post type drop-down menu.
 As a Repeater source, you can choose the JetEngine or ACF plugin.
 JetEngine Options Pages go separately because they make a meta box that contains a single meta field, which can be used all over the website.
 If you need a hint, go through this Options Page overview.
 Type the Repeater field’s name into the Repeater field bar or choose the Options Page from the Repeater option drop-down list.